Jon Morgan

 What is an LLC License?

-An LLC license is a legal document that indicates the company is a registered limited liability company with the state it is located in.
+An LLC license is a legal document that indicates the company is a registered limited liability company in the state it is located in.

 Reference: